Rancho Posa de los Ositos: History

 William Dunphy bought Rancho Posa de Los Ositos.
 William M. Dunphy (1827–1892), born in Ireland, went to Texas in 1845, and then came to San Francisco in 1849.
 He had brief success in gold digging, and turned his attention to the cattle business.
 In 1852 Dunphy married Carmen Uvilla.
 He formed a partnership with Thomas Hildred, in 1855, that was to become one of the largest in ranching operations in the West.
 In 1881, he bought out the Hildred interest.

-William Dunphy is survived today by 1 Great-Great Granddaughter, Julia Viola Burnett, and 3 Great-Great-Great Grandsons, Noah Burnett, Matthew Burnett and Daniel Burnett.